Chart Color Schemes

 Maclean faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 17.5%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.8%).
-Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them - advanced diplomas at 10.3% and certificates at 29.1%.
-A total of 22.3% of the population is actively engaged in formal education, including 8.3% in primary, 6.8% in secondary, and 1.9% in tertiary education.
+Trade and technical skills are prominent, with 39.4% of residents aged 15+ holding vocational credentials - advanced diplomas (10.3%) and certificates (29.1%).

-A substantial 22.3% of the population actively pursues formal education.
-This includes 8.3% in primary education, 6.8% in secondary education, and 1.9% pursuing tertiary education.
+A substantial 22.3% of the population is actively pursuing formal education, including 8.3% in primary education, 6.8% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education